Building a Repertoire

 Explorer panel — Repertoire tab

-Section titled “Explorer panel — Repertoire tab”The Explorer panel on the Repertoire Builder page includes a Repertoire tab.
+Section titled “Explorer panel — Repertoire tab”The Explorer panel includes a Repertoire tab.
 For the current board position it shows which of your repertoires cover that position and what move is prepared.
 Use it alongside the Master DB and My Games tabs to understand the relationship between your preparation and master practice at each position.

 Workspace layout